devneill/slidenote/README.md

 https://github.com/emilkowalski/vaul/assets/36730035/fdf8c5e8-ade8-433b-8bb0-4ce10e722516

-Slidenote is a scroll driven slide-out for React that can be used to increase your CTA conversion rate.
+Slidenote is a scroll driven slide-out for React that can be used to increase your landing page conversion rate.

 ## Usage